jeanm4t/iot-assistant/_includes/getting_started.markdown

 For more information about using OAuth 2.0 to access Google APIs, have a look at [Google's documentation][google oauth].
-In short, create an application using the [Google API console][google console] and copy the client ID and secret.
-The callback URL should be set based on where you are going to deploy the IoT assistant, for
+In short, create an application using the [Google API console][google console], set up OAuth 2.0 for that application and then copy the client ID and secret.
+The callback URL should be set based on where you are going to deploy IoT Assistant, for example:
-example:

     http://my-iot-assistant.herokuapp.com/auth/google/callback